letebrhan/mwc3-2024-django-workshop/README.md

 <div style="page-break-after: always;"></div>

 ## Create Remaining Views For The Templates We Just Created
-1. Update the `views.py` file by appending the following Views that will complete our site.
+1. Update the `views.py` file by **appending** the following Views that will complete our site.

-    NOTE: By the end of this, all import statements should be used.
+    **NOTE:** By the end of this, all import statements at the top of the file should be used.

     <br>